直 Japanese PDF Font

 May 28, 2019

-Edited by Adriana L. Burgy
+Authored and Edited by Denise Main, Ph.D.; Adriana L. Burgy

 Congress continues to discuss the patent eligibility requirements; on May 22, 2019, a bipartisan, bicameral bill was proposed which could redefine what kinds of inventions may be patented.
 If enacted, the bill will remove the judicial exceptions to patent eligibility.
 This draft bill arrives on the heels of the USPTO’s revised guidance on patent eligibility that went into effect on January 7, 2019, and feedback from stakeholders, inventors, and industry representatives from an earlier draft in April.